taunsquared/taunsquared.github.io/_open-lab-notebook/00-intro.md

 "The Cuttle Shuttle: Behavior and Learning in Predatory Sepia officinalis (Cephalopoda)".
 Presented at the 2017 CephsInAction & CIAC meeting "Cephalopod Science from Biology to Welfare", Heraklion, Crete.
 {% include video provider="youtube" id="CHrMDdK78Sk" %}

+["The Power to explore, test, and realize your scientific fantasies"](https://docs.google.com/presentation/d/1DFBbxP-ZavQUYMEbmpesrK9iEtjAFlNhhzzt3jA7duA/edit?usp=sharing).
+Presented at the 2017 Champalimaud Centre for the Unknown Student Retreat in Mafra, Portugal.

 ## Videos

 An introduction to the Sainsbury Wellcome Centre for Neural Circuits and Behaviour.